 The percentage of cetaceans stranded in the period 2015-2018 submitted to necropsy was 45%.
-The cause of death was hypothesized in 65% of these cases: 40% of the necropsied cetaceans died due to spontaneous causes/natural diseases (Cetacean morbillivirus (CeMV) and bacteria mainly).
-25% were deemed to have an interaction with human activities.
+The cause of death was hypothesised in 65% of these cases: 40% of the necropsied cetaceans died due to spontaneous causes/natural diseases (cetacean morbillivirus [CeMV] and bacteria mainly).
+25% were deemed to have had an interaction with human activities.
 For the remaining 35% the likely cause of death was not established.

 Marine debris were found in the gastro-intestinal (GI) tract of 11 individuals (3% of examined animals), mainly sperm whales (4), beaked whales (1), and striped and bottlenose dolphins.
-Three sperm whales were found entangled in passive nets out of 360 animals necropsied in 4 years (3.8%).
+Three sperm whales were found entangled in passive nets out of 360 animals necropsied in four years (3.8%).
 While entanglement was deemed to be fatal in all the cases, no cetaceans displaying evidence of marine litter ingestion had plastic debris in the GI tract established as cause of death.
-These data are lower if compared with results from Canary Islands but confirm that deep divers are the species mainly affected.
+These data are lower than results from the Spanish Canary Islands but confirm that deep divers are the species mainly affected.

 Preliminary data for 2019 confirm an additional six animals, mainly sperm whales (4) with marine debris in their stomach contents, including an exceptional finding of 29kg of plastic bags and sheets in a pregnant female found stranded in Sardinia in March 2019.
 Additionally, a sperm whale calf was found floating entangled with the mother in the same period.
-Most of them were in poor nutritional condition status.
+Most of them were in poor nutritional condition.

-All sperm whales belonged to an outbreak of strandings which occurred between November 2018 and June 2019, with 14 mortalities.
-All the examined animals (7/14) in good preservation condition for postmortem analyses were positive to CeMV.
-This outbreak and the recent findings from Italy, confirm that the sperm whale, can be considered a target species for marine debris ingestion and entanglement in the Mediterranean Sea as in other parts of the world.
-The concurrent presence of a spontaneous disease should be considered as the principal cause of death and it is not clear from necropsies if marine debris presented a predisposing factor, a consequence or an incidental finding.
-Finding marine debris in the stomach does not directly indicate it is the cause of death: a through and detailed necropsy should be performed according to standard veterinary procedures.
+All the sperm whales belonged to an outbreak of strandings which occurred between November 2018 and June 2019, with 14 mortalities.
+The examined animals deemed in good preservation condition for postmortem analyses (7/14) were positive to CeMV.
+This outbreak, and the recent findings from Italy, confirm that the sperm whale can be considered a target species for marine debris ingestion and entanglement in the Mediterranean Sea, as in other parts of the world.
+The concurrent presence of a spontaneous disease should be considered as the principal cause of death and it is not clear from necropsies if marine debris presented a predisposing factor, a consequence, or an incidental finding.
+Finding marine debris in the stomach does not directly indicate it is the cause of death: a through and detailed necropsy should be performed according to standard veterinary procedures to ascertain other possible causes.
 Interpretation of evidence should be undertaken using a forensic approach identifying the mechanism of death and excluding all the other possible causes.